axiell/imu-api-dotnet/README.md

 > **NOTE:**
 >
-> You do not typically create a IMuHandler object directly but instead use a subclass.
+> You do not typically create a Handler object directly but instead use a subclass.

-In this document we examine the most frequently used handler, `IMuModule`, which allows you to find and retrieve records from a single EMu module.
+In this document we examine the most frequently used handler, `Module`, which allows you to find and retrieve records from a single EMu module.

 # 3) Accessing an EMu Module